-Multi- Jurisdictional Project will construct a 75.5 acre-foot reservoir above I-70 on Bosley Wash to reduce peak 100 year discharge from 1727 Medium Goal 1,2 Flooding CFS to 50 CFS, eliminating downstream flooding.
-Mesa County Douglas Wash: The existing drainage way/ crossing structures are undersized and cannot convey the 100 year storm event.
-More than 55 properties are within the flooding area.
-The recommended solution was to construct detention areas to control the flow within the channel.
-Medium Goal 1,2 Flooding Multi- Jurisdictional Lewis Wash: Existing drainage way and crossing structures are undersized and cannot convey the 100 year storm event.
-More than 200 properties are within the flooding area.
-A study was completed and the recommended solution is to construct detention areas to control the flow within the channel.
-Medium Goal 1,2 Flooding City of Grand Junction Riverside Levee: Flooding occurred in the 1983/84 runoff event in the Colorado River basin.
-Emergency flood wall was constructed protecting the area north of the river during this flood event.
-This is not a certified flood levee.
+Mesa County Douglas Wash: The existing drainage way and crossing structures are undersized and cannot convey the 100 year storm event.
+More than 55 properties are within the flooding area as a result.
+A study was completed and the recommended solution was to construct detention areas to control the flow within the channel.
 Medium Goal 1,2 Flooding Multi- jurisdictional Mitigation project for the upper and lower portions of the Leach Creek drainage.
 These projects would provide mitigation to flood events for the area of Leach Creek above the confluence with Ranchmen's Ditch.
-Medium Goal 1,2 Flooding Multi- Jurisdictional Identify and map geologic hazard zones and incorporate into master planning.
-Medium Goal 1,3 Landslide- Rockfall- Mudflow Multi- jurisdictional Improve information on website about natural hazard risk and mitigation Medium Goal 1 Multi-Hazaro Multi- jurisdictional Real time rainfall data is lacking in Mesa County.
+Medium Goal 1,2 Flooding Mesa County, City of Grand Junction, City of Fruita, Town of Palisade NFIP Compliance: Jurisdictions will incorporate and reference DFIRM maps in regulations as new floodplains are mapped.
+Audits of regulations will ensure compliance with NFIP in all program areas.
+Medium Goal 1 Flooding Multi- Jurisdictional Identify and map geologic hazard zones and incorporate into master planning.
+Medium Goal 1,3 Landslide- Rockfall- Mudflow- Debris flow Multi- jurisdictional Real time rainfall data is lacking in Mesa County.
 An automated rainfall ALERT network would allow real time rainfall data access by local officials and National Weather Service forecasters for more timely flash flood warnings.
-Medium Goal 1,3 Flooding Multi- Jurisdictional A Basin Master Plan for Big Salt Wash will be completed in May 2010.
+Medium Goal 1,3 Flooding Multi- Jurisdictional A Basin Master Plan for Big Salt Wash will be completed.
 The plan will identify at risk properties, conveyance and detention mitigation alternatives and costs.
-Low Goal 1 Flooding
+Low Goal 1 Flooding Multi- Jurisdictional StormReady Recertification: Complete actions necessary to maintain StormReady Certification.
+Medium Goal 1 Multi-Hazard Multi- Jurisdictional Community Resilliance Planning: Develop the ability to function and sustain critical systems; adapt to changes in the physical, social, or economic environment; be self-reliant if external resources are limited or cutoff.
+Medium Goal 1,2,3 Multi-Hazard